Sylius/Sylius/docs/customization/translation.rst

 .. note::

-    We've adopted a convention of overriding translations in the ``app\Resources\translations`` directory.
+    We've adopted a convention of overriding translations in the ``translations`` directory.

 Why would you customize a translation?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~